MAP-based Problem-Agnostic diffusion model for Inverse Problems: Conclusion

 In this paper, we propose a novel, problem-agnostic diffusion model called the MAP-based Guided Term Estimation method for inverse problems.
 First, we divide the conditional score function into two terms according to Bayes' rule: an unconditional score function (approximated by a pretrained score network) and a guided term, which is estimated using a novel MAP-based method that incorporates a Gaussian-type prior of natural images.
 This method enables us to better capture the intrinsic properties of the data, resulting in significantly improved performance.
 Numerical experiments validate the efficacy of our proposed method on a variety of linear inverse problems, such as super-resolution, inpainting, and denoising.
 Through extensive evaluations, we have demonstrated that our method achieves comparable performance to state-of-the-art diffusion models, including DDRM, DPS, $\Pi$GDM, DMPS and MCG.

 \textbf{Limitations \& Future Works:} While this paper makes valuable contributions, there are some limitations that suggest future research directions.
 (1) Our approach relies on the assumption that the space of clean natural images is inherently smooth, which may result in the loss of certain features.
 (2) The numerical experiments in this work focus solely on linear inverse problems and do not extend to nonlinear cases.
+(3) Our approach leverages unconditionally pretrained diffusion models to address conditional generation tasks (i.e., inverse problems).
+In this paper, we conduct experiments using pretrained diffusion models on the FFHQ 256×256 dataset.
+If score functions are not available, they must be trained in advance.
+(4) While the present works focus on inpainting with known measurement matrices, our diffusion-based framework readily extends to learning irregular inpainting masks through an iterative mask-inpainting procedure.